fujunswufe/d3/lesson3/lesson.md

 4. ```.enter()```.
 In order to create new, data-bounded DOM elements, we must use ```enter()``` in d3 functions.
 This method will look at the selected DOM elements.
 If the number of data in the dataset is bigger than the number of selected DOM elements, ```enter()``` will create a new placeholder element on which you may work on your own.
 And then points a reference to this new placeholder element to the following next step.
 5. ```.append("p")```: reference the placeholder element created by ```enter()``` and inserts a ```p``` element into the DOM. ```p``` is paragraph element in HTML
 6. ```.text("Hello world")```: takes the reference to the new created ```p``` DOM element and inserts ```Hello world```
+7. The next step is to load the below html page in your browser.
+Remember to start your localhost server.
+Wow, you would see five paragraphs.

 ```html
 <!DOCTYPE html>